 With that being said, just because I have to avoid salt for my surgery and foods that cause constipation, but you may need the nutrients specific in these foods.
 Do your homework and consult your physician regarding all the nutritional requirements that are specific to your situation.

 Other nutrients that may or may not be right for your recovery include calcium, vitamin D, vitamin C, zinc, fiber, and iron and protein.
 Ask your doctor about these nutrient and whether adding foods rich in any or all of these are right for your situation.
+You doctor will also most likely emphasize importance of good nutrition after surgery (and before).

 You will also want to consult the pharmacist when picking up your prescription as some foods don’t play well with medication.
 There are certain drugs that don’t work properly if grapefruit, grapefruit products, and a couple other different citrus fruits are consumed.
 Here’s a good description from WebMD of what can happen if you are taking a medication that does not work with grapefruit: Here’s what happens: Grapefruit contains furanocoumarins, which block an enzyme that normally breaks down certain medications in the body.
 When it is left unchecked, medication levels can grow toxic in the body.
 While discussing with the pharmacist regarding potential food and drug interactions, this would be a good time to ask if any other prescriptions you have would interact with medicine from the surgery.

-For more helpful Prepping for Surgery series articles, click here.
-For a FREE printable of questions to ask during your preOperation appointment, please leave your email address in the box below.
+For more helpful Prepping for Surgery series articles, click here For a FREE printable of questions to ask during your preOperation appointment, please leave your email address in the box below.